My-Finance-Report/yearly_report/README.md

 - shareable report
   - allow to select different charts
 - dont show snakey if there is a cycle in the chart, and alert?
-- need to preserve location in tab groups when navigating forms
 - release an admin page
 - why is it so slow when i upload n files in the first pass?
   - probably some async code we dont need anymore